dev89s/todo-list-review/README.md

 ### Prerequisites

-In order to reproduce the Awesome Books ES6 and be able to make changes for your own purpose you need the following tools:
+In order to reproduce the Todo-List and be able to make changes for your own purpose you need the following tools:
   - Visual Studio Code
   - <a href="https://git-scm.com/">git-scm</a>
   - A Github account
+  - NodeJS (which also includes npm package manager)

 ### Setup

   1. Make a new directory and go inside the directory using cd command in terminal
   2. Use "git" to clone this repository into your local drive:
       >```$ git clone https://github.com/dev89s/todo-list```
+  3. Run the command to install all necessary dependancies:
+      >``` npm install ```

 ### Usage

-  - To be able to any features to the project's current state use this command:
-    > ```$ git checkout add-remove```
-  - Feel free to change the code and make any adjustment to the design and once you are satisfied with your work you can make a new directory and copy your files there.
+  - To see the results of the tests run the commands:
+    >``` npm test ```

+    You'll be able to see different tests that are done and the percentage of coverage of the tested functions.
+  - To add to the tests or examine different tests that are done go to:
+    >``` [root_dir]/src/modules/[modulename].test.js ```

 ### Deployment

 You can deploy this project by opening a new github repo and initialize the local git repo and connect it through: ```$ git remote add origin main [your github repo link]``` command.
-Then you can make a pull requrest and
-Then if you go to the repository in your account, you'll see the pull requrest prompt appear at the top and the you can make a pull request and observe the Github Actions checking Linters.
+Then you can push the project into that repository and if you go to the repository in your account, you'll see the code in the account.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>